In The News: ISW Experts on Iraq

 "Ahmed Ali, an Iraq researcher at the Washington-based Institute for the Study of War, cautioned that a military assault on Fallujah would likely lead to civilian casualties and "possibly invoke other violent tribal responses."
 It could also give al-Qaeda a chance to launch attacks in other parts of the country given the concentration of forces in Anbar.

 "It is important to recognize that (al-Qaeda) cannot be decisively defeated in Anbar.
 The (Iraqi military) presence in Anbar is therefore likely to be long-term, which increases the opportunities for (al-Qaeda) to exert control elsewhere in Iraq," he wrote."
-Read more at AP for TIME Magazine.
+Read more via NBC News.

 Black Flags over Fallujah -The Weekly Standard